 Note that your dose of nicotine may be higher with these products.
 Don't give into the temptation of leveling up your nicotine intake.

 For lasting success as a nonsmoker, it is important to change your habits over time.
 Create no smoking zones.
 Leave your cigarettes at home when you go out.
-Discontinue your cigarette when you first get up, or right after dinner.
-Start with easier cuts and save the strongholds for last.
+Make one change at a time.
+For example: discontinue your cigarette when you first get up on day one.
+On day two, also eliminate the one you have right after dinner.
+Start with easier changes and save the strongholds for last.

 When you take advantage of a several ways to quit smoking, you improve your chances of success.
 Each strategy adds another layer of support.
 Make a plan and get the resources and support you need.
 Then set a date and do it.
 You are worth it.